meagar/something/PITCHME.md

 ---

+### A bit of history
-- Started in 2008 by Jeff and Joel
+- Started in 2008 by Jeff and Joel |
 - "anti-experts-exchange meets wikipedia meets programming reddit." |
+- A Q&A site that doesn't suck |

 ---